suryanshps0001-ui/text-to-speech/README.md

- # Text-to-Speech Application
+# Text to Speech

+This is a Text to Speech web application made during my web development internship.
-A web-based Text-to-Speech application that converts written text into speech.

-Users can enter text, select a language and voice, generate speech, play the audio, download the generated MP3 file, and view speech history.
+The main purpose of this project is to convert written text into speech.
+The user can enter text, select a language and voice, and generate an audio file.

 ## Features

-* Text-to-Speech conversion
+* Convert text into speech
 * English and Hindi language support
+* Select different voices
+* Generate audio
+* Play generated audio
-* Voice selection
+* Download audio
 * Character count
 * Word count
-* 1500 character limit
+* Maximum 1500 characters
-* Audio player
-* MP3 download
-* Speech history
+* Empty text validation
-* MongoDB database
+* Voice validation
-* Abusive word detection
-* Electronic censor beep
+* Abusive word censor with beep sound
-* Backend validation
+* Speech history using MongoDB
-* Rate limiting
+* Basic API rate limiting
-* Error handling
-* Responsive dark-themed interface

 ## Technologies Used

-Frontend:
+### Frontend

 * HTML
 * CSS
 * JavaScript

-Backend:
+### Backend

 * Node.js
 * Express.js

-Services:
+### Database

+* MongoDB
+* Mongoose

+### API

-* ElevenLabs Text-to-Speech API
+* ElevenLabs Text to Speech API
-* MongoDB Atlas

-Other:
+### Other

 * FFmpeg
 * Git